Sick pay comes in two forms:

 Employers cannot force employees to take annual leave when they're eligible for sick leave.

 SSP is paid when the employee is sick for at least 4 days in a row (including non-working days, such as weekends).
-The employer should start paying SSP from the 4th ‘qualifying day.’
-The first 3 qualifying days are called ‘waiting days’ and during this time, the employee is not paid SSP, unless they’ve been off sick and getting SSP within the last 8 weeks.
+The employer should start paying SSP from the fourth qualifying day.
+The first 3 qualifying days are called ‘waiting days’ and during this time, the employee is not paid SSP, unless:

 SSP usually stops when the employee comes back to work or is no longer eligible.